ZhannaSerebrennikov/AlarmSystem/README.md

 ## Alarm System Project
-This is a project of Standart Events System that includes Control Panel, sensors and devices wich communicate via RF simulation.
+This repository contains a project of Standart Events System designed for home security.
+It integrates various devices, sensors, events, and a control panel to create an intelligent system capable of responding to real-time changes in the environment wich communicate via RF simulation.
+The communication between devices, sensors and contro pannel designed using RF (Radio Frequency) simulation.
 ## Multithreading:
   The ControlPanel::monitor method Start in a separate thread to continuously check if any sensor is triggered.
   Each Sensor or Device has it own thread to simulate the triggering of sensors.